jbraekr/a-frame-node-pad/README.md

 Serving aframe with node on glitch.

+Temporary works only locally.

+## Next Steps

+## Done

+- reload faster
+- host it locally
+- use seperate aframe
+- use aframe per npm and budo by require.
+Problem: 5mb download everytime
+- use budo locally, as in builerplate.

+## Your Project on Glitch

+BROKEN

+On the front-end,
+- edit `modules/client.js`, `public/style.css` and `views/index.html`
+- drag in `assets`, like images or music, to add them to your project
+- download files mentioned in external/README.md from console.

+On the back-end,
+- your app starts at `server.js`
+- add frameworks and packages in `package.json`
+- Glitch: safely store app secrets in `.env` (nobody can see this but you and people you invite)

+## A-Frame related

 Remix of [A-Frame example on glitch](https://glitch.com/~aframe).

 Built with [A-Frame](https://aframe.io), a web framework for building virtual reality experiences.
 Make WebVR with HTML and Entity-Component.
 Works on Vive, Rift, desktop, mobile platforms.

 Click and drag on desktop.
 Open it on a smartphone and use the device motion sensors.
 Or [plug in a VR headset](https://webvr.rocks)!

-## Next Steps
-- use external local aframe

-## done

-- use aframe per npm and budo by require.
-Problem: 5mb download everytime
-- use budo locally, as in builerplate.

-## Glitch Docu
+## Glitch related

 Click `Show` in the header to see your app live.
 Updates to your code will instantly deploy and update live.